jmelchio/props-resource/README.md

 ``` bash
 docker build -t [image:tag] .
 ```
-in the base directory of the projects.
+in the base directory of the project.
 Assuming the test all succeed a new image will be built.
 In case of test failures the build is aborted.